barionleg/ANTs_wiki/antsRegistration-metric-sampling-strategies.md

 ###  Regular

 A sampling fraction *f* is defined between 0 and 1.
-Every 1/_f_ points is chosen.
+This number is converted to a rational number, ie a fraction with an integer denominator.
+The actual sampling percentage is 1 / floor(1/f).
+So *f* is one of (0.5, 0.25, 0.125), we sample 1 out of every (2, 4, 8) points respectively.
+If *f* > 0.5, all the points are sampled.

 To reduce aliasing, a random perturbation is applied to each point.
 The perturbation in each dimension is drawn from a normal distribution with zero mean and variance of 1/3 the voxel spacing.